2012 Assam violence: Mumbai

-On 14 August 2012, Bal Thackeray chief of Shiv Sena and editor of Saamna newspaper published an editorial condemning the Congress-ruled Maharashtra government for "bowing" before "anti-national" Muslims who went on the rampage in south Mumbai.
+On 14 August 2012, Bal Thackeray, the chief of Shiv Sena and editor of Saamna newspaper published an editorial condemning the Congress-ruled Maharashtra government for "bowing" before "anti-national" Muslims who went on the rampage in south Mumbai.
 He compared the violence with the 26/11 terrorist attack on Mumbai.

 A special team of 12 officers from the Crime Branch headed by an assistant commissioner of police will conduct the investigations.
 Two police rifles stolen by the mob were recovered in Amrutnagar, Mumbra, in neighbouring Thane district.
-Only 19 rounds out of 160 rounds stolen have been recovered so far.
+Only 19 rounds out of 160 rounds stolen were recovered.